robstoll/atrium/README.md

 ```
 </code-own-compose-5>

-Notice, that we have used a class-reference and not a bounded-reference which is best practice
+Notice, that we have used a class-reference and not a bounded-reference to refer to `children` which is best practice
 (see [feature assertions within assertion functions](#within-assertion-functions)).
 With this, we can write things like: